davdar/umd-cmsc-631/ps1/p3/favorite-pl.markdown

 Haskell is great for _prototyping_.
-Hacking up a new system can be done quickly and reliably in Haskell because the compiler catches most of the "stupid" errors that come from writing lots of new code and fiercly editing existing code.
+Hacking up a new system can be done quickly and reliably in Haskell because the compiler catches most of the "stupid" errors that come from writing lots of new code and fiercely editing existing code.

 Haskell is great for _growing your prototype_ into a stable system.
 Integrate